EmadBeltaje/flutter_getx_template/README.md

     ScreenUtilInit(
       designSize: const Size(375, 812), // change this to your xd artboard size
     ```
-- FCM & Awesome Notifications are compined at the same class so when ever you connect your app to firebase your app will be ready to recive notifications you dont need to do anything except sending fcm notification to your api via impleminting the method (sendFcmTokenToServer) which is inside FcmHelper class 😎
+- FCM & Awesome Notifications are combined at the same class so when ever you connect your app to firebase your app will be ready to receive notifications you don't need to do anything except sending fcm notification to your api via implementing the method (sendFcmTokenToServer) which is inside FcmHelper class 😎
     ```dart
     static _sendFcmTokenToServer(){
         var token = MySharedPref.getFcmToken();
         // TODO SEND FCM TOKEN TO SERVER
     }
     ```
-- Change app pakcage name
+- Change app package name
     ```
     flutter pub run change_app_package_name:main com.new.package.name
     ```